 (translated, “near this place, Llywelyn ein Llyw Olaf (Llywelyn the Last") was killed)

-A memorial to Prince Llywelyn ap Gruffudd, Llywelyn ein Llyw Olaf, (often mis-spelt in anglicised texts as Llewelyn or Llewellyn) a fifteen feet monument of Caernarfonshire granite (from Trefor Quarry in Llywelyn's native Caernarfonshire) now known as the Cilmeri Stone, was erected on the site in 1956.
+A memorial, known as the Cilmeri Stone, to Prince Llywelyn ap Gruffudd, Llywelyn ein Llyw Olaf, a fifteen feet monument of granite from the Trefor Quarry in Llywelyn's native Caernarfonshire was erected on the site in 1956.
 Earlier in 1902, a memorial was erected by Squire Blyth.
-This was dismantled and incorporated in the steps leading the monument site, and the current Cilmeri Memorial was erected in its place in 1956.
+This was dismantled and incorporated in the steps leading the monument site, and the current Cilmeri Memorial was erected in its place.
 At the back and to the right side of the grounds is a gate and short set of steeps leading to a capped well where legend has it that Llywelyn’s head was washed after it had been decapitated.

 Since then, it has served as the focal point for an annual day of remembrance on the anniversary of his death, the 11th of December each year.
 An increasing number of Welsh people now understand and appreciate the history of Cilmeri, and so the greater has been the remembrance on 11th December each year.
 His grave is nearby in a Cistercian Abbey, Abbeycwmhir that was once the largest abbey in Wales.